 Issuer Purchases of Equity Securities

 Our Board of Directors has cumulatively authorized \$1.05 billion for our common stock repurchase program, which expires October 2017.
-As of October 30, 2015, the remaining amount authorized for the repurchase of our common stock is \$273.3 million.
-Repurchases under our common stock repurchase program during the three-month period ended September 30, 2015 were as follows:
+There were no repurchases under our common stock repurchase program during the three-month period ended December 31, 2015.